Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • Candidiasis, with a clear manifestation of thrush in the mouth or on the genitals, can be avoided if antifungal drugs are used simultaneously with the antibiotic.

-1. characteristics of the patient's body
+1. Features of the patient's body,

 2. Incorrectly calculated dose of drugs,